sayCHEESExD/packet-panic-relay-arena/README.md

 - Match phase
 - Rematch reset

-This ensures both clients see the same packet state, score, timer, and match result.
+This ensures all clients see the same packet state, score, timer, and match result.

 ### Shooting